Themekraft/wc4bp/readme.txt

 [youtube https://www.youtube.com/watch?v=vgSKhrvi3SU&t]

 ### Integrate it all
 Show purchase history, product downloads and more in your BuddyPress member profiles.
 Make all WooCommerce customer data accessible from one place and create woocommerce member pages that display all data relevant for your woocommerce customers.
-Add pages from other WooCommerce extensions right into your BuddyPress member profiles.
+Add pages from other WooCommerce extensions right into your BuddyPress member profiles as a new tab.

 ### WooCommerce Member Pages
-Create WooCommerce Member Pages that are easy accessable from there BuddyPress Member Profile and make Pages only available to your customers as new BuddyPress Profile Tab
+Create WooCommerce Member Pages that are easy accessable from there BuddyPress Member Profile and make Pages only available to your customers.

-### Display customer relevant data:
+### Display Customer Data:
-Display relevant data from any WooCommerce Extension in your BuddyPresss Member Profile under a Shop Tab.
-Create Shob sub nav tabs with any data revevant for your clients
+Display relevant data from any WooCommerce Extension in your BuddyPresss Member Profil.
+Create tabs with any data revevant for your clients.

-### Sync customer data:
+### Sync Customer Data:
-Syncronise WooComemrce Data like Billing and Shipping Address with BuddyPress and make your website become your CRM Customer Relation Mangement
+Syncronise WooComemrce data like Billing and Shipping Address with BuddyPress and WordPress and make your website become your CRM Customer Relation Mangement.
+USe BuddyPress as data hub and avoid redundat data on your site

-### WooCommerce Checkout
+### WooCommerce Checkout and BuddyPress Profile Fields
-Mix BuddyPress and WooCommerce Data in the checkout
+Mix BuddyPress and WooCommerce Data in the checkout.
+Remove unwanted WooCommerce Checkout form elements.
+Add BuddyPress Profile Form Elements

-### BuddyPress xprfile Fields
-Sync any WooCommerce Data with xProfile Fields

 ### WooCommerce Groups
 Use BuddyPress Groups with WooCommerce and bring your client relation to the next lavel.

 ##How to Integrate WooCommerce with BuddyPress or BuddyBoss seamlessly